cwgaldino/inkslide/README.rst

     Filepath of svg file of subsequent layers.
 #. ``converter: <converter>``
     method for converting svg file to pdf.

         #. ``inkscape1.0``
-            Uses inkscape 1.0 internal pdf converter.
+            Uses Inkscape 1.0 internal pdf converter.
         #. ``inkscape0.9``
-            Uses inkscape 0.9.x internal pdf converter.
+            Uses Inkscape 0.9.x internal pdf converter.
         # ``svglib``
             Uses python package ``svglib`` (use ``pip install svglib``).
-If None, it will try to use inkscape internal converter from the same inkscape version in the file.
+If None, it will try to use Inkscape internal converter from the same Inkscape version in the file.
 #. ``bkg: <layer-to-be-used-as-background>``
     Layer to put underneath subsequent slides.
 This bkg is used until another bkg is assigned.
 #. ``over:  <layer-to-be-used-as-overlay>``
     Layer to put over subsequent slides
 #. ``slide number: <True, False, all>``
     It replaces the text::

         ##.slidenumber

     by the slide number.
-There are thre different slide numbering modes:
+There are three different slide numbering modes:

         #. ``All`` or ``all``
             All layers are counted as different slides.
         #. ``True`` or ``true``